zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

   Refer to the specific printed message.
 Possible causes include:
   - The Gateway was not found.
-Transform service cannot perform the request.
+The Transform service cannot perform the request.
 Wait for the Gateway to be discovered.
   - The URI ... is not valid.
 Ensure the service is providing a valid url.
   - Not able to select a route for url ... of the service ...
-Original url is used.
+The original url is used.
 If this is a problem, check the routing metadata of the service.
   - The path ... of the service URL ... is not valid.
 Ensure the service is providing the correct path.